-LONG TERM FINANCIAL PLANNING
+LONG-TERM FINANCIAL PLANNING

-In fiscal year 2019, the Town issued \$16,000,000 of anticipatory notes for the construction of the new Eli Terry and Phillip R. Smith Elementary Schools and \$5,250,000 in general obligation bonds to permanently finance construction of the new Orchard Hill Elementary School, roadwork and open space acquisitions.
-In June, 2019 the Town refunded \$9,155,000 in bonds and realized a net present value savings of \$615,048.
-In the next fiscal year, the Town plans to issue debt to finance continuation of two new elementary schools and roadwork / drainage improvements.
+In fiscal year 2020, the Town issued \$18,000,000 of anticipatory notes for the construction of the new Eli Terry and Phillip R. Smith Elementary Schools and \$13,500,000 in general obligation bonds to finance ongoing construction of the new Eli Terry and PR Smith elementary schools, and roadwork/drainage improvements.
+In the next fiscal year, the Town plans to issue debt to permanently finance the two new elementary schools and roadwork / drainage improvements.